hepcat72/CFF/README.md

 Created: 2/12/2014
 Copyright 2014

 DESCRIPTION
 -----------

 This analysis package, called 'CFF' (Cluster Free Filtering), provides a way to filter metagenomic data for likely sequencing errors.
-The pipeline is a 7-step process:
+The pipeline can be run with a single command (run_cff.sh), but each script component is also available.
+The pipeline is an 8-step process:

+	run_cff.sh runs these steps (step 3 is optional):
-	1. mergeSeqs.pl     merges sequence files with new unique IDs
+	1. mergeSeqs.pl     merges, truncates, & names sequence samples
 	2. neighbors.pl     generates a list of hamming distance 1 seqs
 	3. errorRates.pl    generates a Z-Score histogram (see -h)
 	4. errorRates.pl    generates error rate estimates (see -z)
 	5. nZeros.pl        generates expected error abundances
 	6. getCandidates.pl filters sequences by N/N0 threshold
+	7. getReals.pl      filters less frequent/chimeric candidates
-	7. filterIndels.pl  filters less abundant sequences with indels
+	8. filterIndels.pl  filters less abundant sequences with indels

-Use these scripts when you have metagenomic samples of ungapped, aligned, & same-sized sequences, to help give you an idea which sequences might be real and which are the result of PCR substitution errors.
+Use these scripts when you have metagenomic samples of ungapped & aligned sequences to help give you an idea which sequences might be real and which are likely the result of PCR substitution errors.
 The method employed in the filtering does not make use of clustering, but rather exploits low sequencing error rates to gauge the amount of errors one would expect (N0) after observing safely-called errors from all hamming distance 1 neighbor sequences.
 The N0 expected error abundances are used to compare with actual abundance and separated using a simple threshold (N/N0).
 I.e. If the actual abundance is much larger than the abundance you would expect to see if a sequence is the result of PCR substitution errors, then you would expect the sequence to be real (i.e. exist in the original sample).
+Across a series of samples (e.g. a time-series), each with candidate sequences, putative "real" sequences are more stringently filtered by removing predicted chimeras and requiring a minimum number of candidate "nominations".

 The pipeline is designed to filter for errors that are the result of PCR substitutions.
-However, and additional post-filtering step has been provided to remove lesser abundant sequences that only differ from more abundant sequences by indels.
+However, an additional post-filtering step has been provided to remove lesser abundant sequences that only differ from more abundant sequences by indels.

 Helpful definitions:

-        Candidate:         A sequence that is presumed to not be the result of a PCR substitution error and is believed to exist in the original biological sample.
+        Candidate:         A sequence that is suspected to not be the result of a PCR substitution error and may exist in the original biological sample.
+	Real sequence:     A candidate sequence that was found in an arbitrary minimum threshold number of
+	                   samples (and may have been optionally
+	                   screened for chimerism).
 	Fake sequence:     A sequence that is presumed to be the result of a PCR substitution error and is believed to not exist in the original biological